ricardoquesada/bluepad32/docs/plat_nina.md

     Depends on 'SPI Flash Legacy' which was removed in ESP-IDF v5.0.
     Besides, it has limited functionality.
 Use [Arduino][plat_arduino] instead.

-## What is NINA
+## What is NINA-W10

-NINA is a family of [ESP32 modules][nina-esp32].
+NINA-W10 is series of [ESP32 modules][nina-esp32].
-These modules are present on some Arduino boards like:
+These module are present on some Arduino boards like:

 - [Arduino Nano RP2040 Connect][nano_rp2040]
 - [Arduino Nano 33 IoT][nano_33_iot]